epfl-si/ansible-collection-rhel/README.md

     version: 2.3.0
 ```

-Be sure to add the path you whish to download collections and roles to is present in your *ansible.cfg* file:
+Be sure to add the path you want to download collections and roles to is present in your *ansible.cfg* file:

 ```ini
 [defaults]